section-engineering-education/engineering-education/content/articles/getting-started-with-kali-linux/index.md

 You now have all the requirements to successfully set up Kali Linux inside the VMware virtual box.

-Lastly, follow the guidelines in the "Installing Kali Linux in VMware " to successfully install Kali Linux.
+Lastly, follow the guidelines in the "Installing Kali Linux in VMware" to successfully install Kali Linux.

 ![Login page](/engineering-education/getting-started-with-kali-linux/login.png)

-And Cheers!
+Cheers!
 You have successfully installed Kali Linux and now ready to learn.

 ### Starting Kali Linux